-Within the area of the Nene Valley as shown on the Proposals Map, the Council will support development that would safeguard and enhance recreation or bring landscape, nature conservation, heritage, cultural or amenity benefits, so long as that development would be appropriate in terms of use, scale and character with its urban or countryside location and the townscape or landscape character of the area in which it would be situated.
-Such development will include, in particular:
+Within the area of the Nene Valley as identified on the Proposals Map, the Council will support development that would safeguard and enhance recreation or bring landscape, nature conservation, heritage, cultural or amenity benefits.
+The proposal would need to be appropriate in terms of use, scale and character with its urban or countryside location and the townscape or landscape character of the area in which it would be situated.
+Development will be particularly supported if:

-(a) proposals that would enhance navigation along the river for a wide range of recreational, cultural or transport purposes, or create new links with other waterways within and/or surrounding the local authority area; and

-(b) proposals that would create a more natural water's edge and contribute to enhancing biodiversity; and

-(c) proposals that would enable greater public access to the waterspace and the achievement of continuous publicly accessible paths and cycle routes alongside the river.
+- (a) it would enhance navigation along the river for a wide range of recreational, cultural or transport purposes, or create new links with other waterways within and/or surrounding the local authority area; or - (b) it would create a more natural water's edge and contribute to enhancing biodiversity; or - (c) it would enable greater public access to the waterspace and the achievement of continuous publicly accessible paths and cycle routes alongside the river.